-How Climate Change Maybe Shaping Our Relationship Choices
+How Climate Change May Be Shaping Our Relationship Choices

 For the young generation of today, climate consciousness has decisively made its way onto the dating checklist today.
 “Thunberging,” christened after the environmental activist Greta Thunberg, refers to how people are bonding over a grim reality, discussing the threat to the planet just like they would politics or their love for cinema.
 Dating apps like Tinder and OkCupid observed a 240% increase in how many times environmental or climate change-related terms were mentioned in bios or conversations.

 The climate change world would thus add to the list of dos and don’ts while dating.
 Do talk about how you bought that cute shirt from a thrift store; don’t say how you love traveling by car or plane.
-“Someone who is very unaware of the environmental crisis is extremely unattractive … selfish, uniformed, or really privileged,” says Jasmitha Arvind, 25.
+“Someone who is very unaware of the environmental crisis is extremely unattractive … selfish, uninformed, or really privileged,” says J.A., 27.

 It can initially feel facetious to speak of romance in the same breath as the climate crisis.
 The former so personal and fleeting, the latter so public and terribly enduring.
 In Beautiful World, Where Are You, Sally Rooney drolly wonders: “when we should have been reorganizing the distribution of the world’s resources and transitioning collectively to a sustainable economic model, we were worrying about sex and friendship instead.”